Atopic dermatitis is very common, particularly in high-income countries and among people who have a tendency to develop allergies.

 Doctors base the diagnosis on the appearance of the rash and the person's personal and family medical histories.

-Treatment includes practicing general skin care, applying corticosteroids to the skin, and sometimes using other treatments such as phototherapy or immune system‒modulating drugs.
+Treatment includes practicing general skin care, applying corticosteroids to the skin, and sometimes using other treatments such as phototherapy or immune system‒modulating medications.

 (See also Overview of Dermatitis Overview of Dermatitis Dermatitis is inflammation of the upper layers of the skin, causing itching, blisters, redness, swelling, and often oozing, scabbing, and scaling.
 Known causes include dry skin, contact with... read more .)